Campbell County Health's Sleep Center at Campbell County Memorial Hospital

 Patient Safety Goals.

-is staffed by Registered Polysomnographic Technician and Respiratory Therapists,
+The Sleep Center is staffed by Registered Polysomnographic Technician and

-who assist the doctor in making a diagnosis.
+Respiratory Therapists, who assist the doctor in making a diagnosis.
+The

-CCMH's Sleep Center is the only four-bed clinic in a 100-mile radius,
+Sleep Center is the only four-bed clinic in a 100-mile radius, which accepts

-which accepts insurance and Medicare patients.
-It is open six nights per
+insurance and Medicare patients.
+It is open six nights per week for patient

 American Academy of Sleep Medicine standards.
 The clinic performs an average of 60 sleep studies per month.